AdobeDocs/lightroom-partner-apis/quickstart/oauth.md

 The following must be considered for Lightroom Services integrations:

-- Partner integrations must include the `openid,lr_partner_apis` scopes to access Lightroom content.
+- Partner integrations must include the `openid,AdobeID,lr_partner_apis` scopes to access Lightroom content.

 - Any generated user _access token_ or _refresh token_ **must**  be stored in any backend service in a secured format with encryption at rest.